WpW: The Beginner’s Guide to LiteSpeed Cache for WordPress

 The Other Cache Tabs

 The rest of the Cache tabs (four or five, depending on whether you have WooCommerce enabled) cover more advanced types of caching.
-These are covered in-depth on the Screen-by-Screen Cache section documentation.
+We cover these in-depth in the Screen-by-Screen Cache section documentation.

-ESI stands for “Edge Side Includes” and is a method through which you can “punch holes” in public content, and fill them with private or uncached content.
-ESI is useful for things like shopping cart widgets and personalized greetings, but is disabled by default.
+“Edge Side Includes” (ESI) is a method through which you can “punch holes” in public content, and fill them with private or uncached content.
+ESI is useful for things like shopping cart widgets and personalized greetings, but we’ve left it disabled by default.
 Go in-depth here.

-The settings on this tab allow you to control an external object cache (Memcached, LSMCD, or Redis) which is enabled and configured by the server admin.
+The settings on this tab allow you to control an external object cache (Memcached, LSMCD, or Redis).
+The server admin needs to have previously enabled and configured this external cache.

 Browser cache is a client-level cache for static files.
 With browser caching enabled, static files (like images) are stored locally on the user’s device the first time they are requested.
 After that, the content is pulled from their local storage until the browser cache expires.
 The settings on this tab control the browser cache.